BuildIt-Poland/immutable-web-platform/docs/roadmap.md

 * add skip flag for resources like secrets
 * add ability to handle secrets in similar manner as other kubenretes resources but with extra script
 * define brigade project within config/environement-setup rather that in brigade module
+----
+* introduce better control over granularity related to kubernetes resources
+* introduce more distinctive parts for kubernetes resources (cluster, monitoring, faas, application, etc.) - move argo to separate resource to avoid chicken egg problem
 * minikube and pvc and SC for brigade
-----
 * export aws variables - do not keep them within secret
 * generate resources to file and check --local --watch `argocd app diff my-app` -> `argocd app diff $PROJECT_NAME --local ./resources`
 * portmapping for monitoring is done, do the same for istio (port-forwarding will be unnecessary and all environment will have the same way of exposing external ports)